LanpWeb/eslint-config/README.md

 ## What is it?

-This config was created to make code be more standartized and elenant in our team's products.
+This config was created to make code be more standartized and elegant in our team's products.
 We follow best AirBnb practices, while extending them with some more rules.

 ## Installing and VSCode setup